officelearn/azure-docs.sv-se/articles/automation/automation-windows-hrw-install.md

 ---
 title: Azure Automation Windows Hybrid Runbook Worker
-description: Den här artikeln innehåller information om hur du installerar en Azure Automation Hybrid Runbook Worker som du kan använda för att köra runbooks på Windows-baserade datorer i ditt lokala datacenter eller moln.
+description: This article provides information on installing an Azure Automation Hybrid Runbook Worker that you can use to run runbooks on Windows-based computers in your local datacenter or cloud environment.
 services: automation
 ms.service: automation
 ms.subservice: process-automation